 We believe you should only buy a down jacket that uses the RDS or an equal program, and all the jackets that we have listed do.

 Online vs. Real Stores

 It’s always nice to feel a product, especially a jacket where sizing is important.
 However, most of the jackets above follow a form-fitting, active design that is meant to hug the body.
 If you are typically a size Medium, you should fit into most brands’ Mediums.

 Buying online vs. in-person doesn’t matter too much, and online, there are usually more color options and sizes.
 That said, if sizing is often difficult, try some jackets on in stores.

 Used or new — down jackets continue to work year after year.
 Unlike synthetic jackets, down can retain its warmth properties for a very long time (20+ years) if properly maintained, so buying used isn’t a problem there.

-Make sure the garment is washed, or that you’re able to wash it, as dust mites can live in the down and cause allergies.
+Make sure the garment is washed or that you can wash it, as dust mites can live in the down and cause allergies.